tamgram/tamgram/doc/src/003_initial_example.md

 Tamgram passes through the same set of builtins as Tamarin.

-The following code from the example tells Tamgram to note the relevant builtins when compiling to tamarin file.
+The following code from the example tells Tamgram to add the relevant builtins when compiling to tamarin file.

 ```
 builtins := hashing, asymmetric-encryption
 ```

-Tamgram then inserts the relevant (reserved) names into the lexical scope.
+Tamgram then inserts the relevant (reserved) names into the lexical environment used by later passes in compilation.

 The names are also checked statically within Tamgram.
 For instance, if we mistyped `hashing` as `hashng`, we would receive the